-We call this insect Athe Boll Weevil of Sunflowers@ to help communicate how importantCand devastatingCit can be.
+We call this insect "the Boll Weevil of Sunflowers" to help communicate how important and devastating it can be.
 No, it is not a season-long pest like the boll weevil of cotton, but is quite a different insect altogether.
-This insect left unchecked when sunflowers are entering full bloom, however, can be a disaster on par with any heavy loss boll weevils ever inflicted on cotton.
+This insect left unchecked when sunflowers are entering full bloom, however, can be a disaster on par with any heavy loss uncontrolled boll weevil ever inflicted on cotton.

-Sunflower moth is a tan or gray adult up to: inch long.
+Sunflower moth is a tan or gray adult up to 3/4 inch long.
 The moths are attracted to sunflowers beginning to bloom.
 Their regional population is often influenced by the many alternate hosts, especially wild sunflowers.
 Sunflower moths are only fertile when pollen is available.
 Egg laying occurs on the head.
 After hatching, young larvae are relatively exposed for the first 4 to 6 days as they feed on pollen and floral parts.
-However, older larvae tunnel into seeds and seed heads and are somewhat protected from insecticides.
-These older larvae may destroy up to ten seeds per larva.
+However, older larvae tunnel into seeds and seed heads and are fairly well protected from insecticides.
+These older larvae may destroy up to fifteen seeds per larva.
 Often Rhizopus head rot, a fungus, follows the tunneling sunflower moth larvae.
-If the insects don=t do the major damage Rhizopus can, turning sunflower heads black and mushy.
-The incidence of this fungal disease, to which there is little chemical control available, is closely tied to sunflower moth infestations.
+If the insects don't do the major damage Rhizopus can, turning sunflower heads black and mushy.
+The incidence of this fungal disease, to which there is little chemical control available, is closely tied to sunflower moth infestations, and sometimes other physical damage like hail.